trafiklab/trafiklab.se/content/api/netex-datasets/samtrafiken-sales-data.md

 ## Licence

-Data from the NeTEx Sales API is available under the CC0 1.0 Universal (CC0 1.0) Public Domain Dedication license.
+Data from the Samtrafiken Sales data API is available under the CC0 1.0 Universal (CC0 1.0) Public Domain Dedication license.

 #### Summary